whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 ### View Who’s On First records

-The **[Spelunker](https://spelunker.whosonfirst.org/)** is a web tool for browsing Who’s On First and includes search functionality.
+The **[Spelunker](https://spelunker.whosonfirst.org/)** is a web tool for browsing Who’s On First (shown in the screenshot immediately above) and includes search functionality.
 For example: [view New York](https://spelunker.whosonfirst.org/id/85977539/) city.

 You can also View raw data on **[Github](https://github.com/whosonfirst-data/)**.
 Because navigating the many `whosonfirst-data` repos can be overwhelming, each individual WOF record self describes in which repo it can be found.
 For example, [view New York](https://github.com/whosonfirst-data/whosonfirst-data-admin-us/blob/master/data/859/775/39/85977539.geojson) city as raw GeoJSON.